An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Verification and validation

 \Cref{table:physical-properties} contains the physical properties used for the test-case configuration of the translating sub-millimeter droplet with realistic physical properties.
 In terms of size, a spherical droplet of radius $R=$ \SI{0.25}{\milli\metre} is translating a distance of three diameters with velocity \SI[per-mode=symbol]{0.01}{\metre\per\second} in $z$-direction of the rectangular solution domain ($L_x=L_y=5R,L_z=10R$).
 The initial centroid position of the droplet is $(2.5R,2.5R,2R)$.
 Surface tension and viscous forces are not considered for this setup.

 As depicted in \cref{fig:different-fluids-rholent}, it is obvious that $L_{\infty}(\v)$ remains stable over time when the droplet translates.
-Even in the cases with a density ratio of over $10000$, as shown in \cref{fig:mercury_air}, no matter how high the resolution is, the results from \rhoLENT{} the method can reach machine precision.
+Even in the cases with a density ratio of over $10^4$, as shown in \cref{fig:mercury_air}, no matter how high the resolution is, the results from \rhoLENT{} the method can reach machine precision.

+The \cref{fig:different-fluids-plusNuSigma-rholent} illustrates the results of the same realistic droplets' cases, considering the influence of viscous forces and surface tension.
+It is observed that the errors decrease as the resolution increases, reaching magnitudes as low as $10^{-5}$ for all cases.
+This indicates the excellent capability of \rhoLENT{} to handle a wide range of density ratios in such cases.

-Apart from the observation mentioned above, \cref{table:performance-lent} reveals another advantage of \rhoLENT{} method, that is, the conspicuous computational efficiency.
-As shown in \cref{table:performance-lent}, the execution time of the solver using \rhoLENT{} method to simulate a case is always short.
+Apart from the observation mentioned above, \cref{table:performance-lent} reveals another advantage of \rhoLENT{} method - high computational efficiency.
+As shown in \cref{table:performance-lent}, the \rhoLENT{} method demonstrates very high computational efficiency in serial.
+Increasing the parallel computational efficiency requires further research, specifically, regarding a more efficient message-passing parallel implementation for unstructured Level Set / Front Tracking.